 The Medical Intensive Care Unit (MICU) rotation offers residents an opportunity to develop the skills necessary to provide pharmaceutical care to the critically ill patient.
 During the MICU rotation, the resident will develop competencies in the areas of critical care pharmacology, fluid and electrolyte balance, anticoagulation, cardiovascular hemodynamics, pain management, sedation, nutrition, anti-infective management and ventilatory support, through direct patient care involvement.
 As an integral member of the multidisciplinary critical care team, the resident will actively participate in therapeutic decision making, drug therapy selection and appropriate dosing and monitoring of the critical care patient.

-The Pharmacy Administration rotation will give the resident exposure to, and an overview of issues and tasks affecting overall pharmacy operations and specific current management initiatives.
-The resident will meet with the Directors of Pharmacy to discuss theories on pharmaceutical administration, budget issues, technology advancements and other global issues relating to the department and the profession.
+The Pharmacy Practice Management longitudinal rotation will give the resident exposure to, and an overview of, issues and tasks affecting overall pharmacy operations and specific current management initiatives.
+The resident will meet with various members of the Clinical and Administrative Teams to discuss topics and timely issues in Pharmacy Practice, such as formulary management, guideline and policy development, budget, technology advancements and other global issues relating to the department and the profession.
 Clinical resource management, pharmacoeconomics, drug procurement and quality improvement are among the topics covered.
-During this rotation, the resident will also gain an understanding of the role of each of the managers and management support staff members within the department.
-In addition, regular participation at bimonthly pharmacy operations meetings during the year is encouraged.
-The residents are active members of the P&T Committee, and also serve on other committees throughout the hospital as required.
+During this longitudinal experience, the resident will also gain an understanding of the role of each of the managers and management support staff members within the department.
+In addition, regular participation at pharmacy staff meetings during the year is encouraged.
+The residents will participate in the P&T Committee, meeting as well as on other committees throughout the hospital as required.

 This rotation provides the resident with advanced practice experience in providing pharmaceutical care and establishing professional relationships with clinicians and patients in an ambulatory care setting.
 The resident will identify actual and potential patient-specific drug-related problems and will collaborate with primary care physicians and other members of the health care team to resolve and/or prevent them.
 This practice experience will occur within the Healthcare Associates, Beth Israel Deaconess Medical Center practice.
 In this setting, the resident will have the opportunity to interface with patients, support staff, medical residents, nurse practitioners and physicians.
 The resident will have the opportunity to provide direct patient care, to learn from other health care providers and to teach health care providers about rational pharmacotherapy.
 These opportunities will occur during conferences, patient discussions during and outside of patient visits and through direct care to patients.